Rating:

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-However, when you consider the plant-based protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing only a moderate amount of meat.
+When you consider the protein-boosting effect of the soybean meal, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

 Bottom line?

-Simply Right Exceed Dog Food is a grain-based dry kibble using a moderate amount of chicken by-product meal as its main source of animal protein, thus earning the brand 2 stars.
+Simply Right Exceed Dog Food is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3 stars.

 Special Alert